In this post, I’m going to teach you the strategy I use for writing Upwork proposals – the exact same one that lands me jobs at $999/hr:

 But there’s another way to get more Connects…

-Every time you get to the “Interview” stage, Upwork will reward you with 10 Connects!
+Every time you get to the “Interview” stage, Upwork will sometimes give you more Connects!

 With a high enough response rate, you can hypothetically send an infinite number of proposals without ever running out.